 “Ask yourself this question: Has the role and responsibilities changed or increased from when you started?
 Review the full job description and make sure,” said Devay Campbell, a career coach and HR professional.
 “If so, this is a good time to ask for additional compensation.”

 Find Ways To Help Your Company Save Money

 “Pay attention at work and find areas where you can help your company cut costs,” said Jon of MoneySmartGuides.
 “You can then use this as leverage to earning a larger raise.
 For example, at a previous job, we were doing a lot of things in MS Excel manually.
 I created a macro that did 85% of the job.
 This saved us a ton of time and when I had my annual review, I was sure to bring this up.
 The result was I earned a 5% raise that year versus the typical 3%.”

 Make the Extra Effort To Improve Your Skills

 Managers appreciate employees who take the initiative to grow and improve on their own, said Igor Kholkin, CEO and founder of Avidon Marketing Group.
 Before your job evaluation, consider taking the time to complete a certificate course or do some additional training.
 You could even use paid online learning platforms such as Lynda.com, he said.

 Doing only what your job demands of you — even well — isn’t enough to earn a raise in many cases.

-“Don’t just hit your target goals — surpass them,” said Missy Galang, director of revenue at DiversyFund.
+“Don’t just hit your target goals — surpass them,” said Missy Galang, chief marketing officer at Small Biz Silver Lining.
 “Most employers will take note and their appreciation will be reflected in your [pay]check.”